vsakel/ChatBot-Summarizer/README.md

 - Utilize the latest version of the code from the repository using `actions/checkout@v3`.
 - Installs Python 3.10 environment using `actions/setup-python@v4`.
 - Installs the required dependencies listed in `backend/app/requirements.txt`.
-- Creates a dynamically .env in CI workflow to store the OpenAI API key.
+- Creates a dynamically .env file in CI workflow to store the OpenAI API key.
   - Uses **Github Secrets** to **store sensitive information**, that should not be exposed.
   - The OPENAI_API_KEY secret is retrieved from GitHub Secrets and written to a .env file located in the `backend/app` folder.
 - Runs the tests located in the `backend/app` folder.